carmine560/trading-assistant/README.md

 ### Schedule Actions ###

-You can schedule the actions above as the following configurations:
+You can also schedule the actions above as the following configurations:

 ``` python
 [Schedules]